 On April 2, 1999, the attendance-challenged Montreal Expos played the St. Louis Cardinals at RFK in what was dubbed the “Bell Atlantic Mobile Classic.”
 Mark McGuire was the featured attraction.
 In batting practice, he came close to being the first batter ever to hit a ball out of the stadium, banging one off the facing of the roof over the left-field stands.
 A crowd of just over 20,000 attended the Friday afternoon game, while more than 30,000 showed up on Saturday.

 The Expos-Cardinals exhibitions were the last baseball games at RFK until MLB moved the Expos to D.C. for the 2005 season.
 The next game at RFK turned out to be the April 3, 2005, spring training finale, between the new Nationals and the New York Mets.
 Despite a bitterly cold and damp day, 25,000 fans turned out to get a look at a refurbished RFK, ready for the return of games that counted for the first time in 33 years.

 Two seasons later, the Nationals beat the Phillies on September 23, 2007, the last major league game played at RFK.
 The parking lots were used to shuttle fans to the new Nationals Park in 2008 and 2009.
 Major League Soccer’s D.C.
 United played at RFK through the 2017 season before leaving.
 The cookie-cutter, multi-purpose stadium, six-decades old, is scheduled to be demolished by the end of 2023.

-*The stadium continued to play host to NFL football well into the 1990s and many rock concerts.
-I saw the Stevie Wonder open for the Rolling Stones there in the summer of 1972.
+*The stadium continued to play host to NFL football through 1996 as well as college games, the U.S. mens soccer team and many rock concerts.
+I saw the Stevie Wonder open for the Rolling Stones there on July 4, 1972.

-A version of this appeared in the July 2, 2022, edition of Here’s the Pitch, the online newsletter of the Internet Baseball Writers Association.
+A version of this appeared in the July 2, 2022, Here’s the Pitch, the online newsletter of the Internet Baseball Writers Association.